-5.5.9 Definition of Family Members
+5.5.11 Definition of Family Members

-The following definitions are used in implementing these policies:
+The following definitions are used in implementing sick leave policies:

-- · Child means a natural, adopted or foster child, stepchild, or legal ward who is less than 18 years of age or 18 years of age or older and unable to care for himself or herself because of a serious health condition. - · Family member includes an employee's and employee's spouse's immediate family members, grandparents, grandchildren, aunts and uncles, brothers and sisters and their spouses, children over the age of 18 and their spouses and any other relative who resides in the same household as the employee. - · Grandchild means the child of a child. - · Grandparent means the parent of a parent. - · Immediate family member means the spouse, parents and children of an employee. - · Parent means a natural parent, foster parent, adoptive parent, stepparent or legal guardian of an employee or employee's spouse. - · Spouse means an employee's legal husband or wife or equivalent. - · Year refers to the academic year for academic year basis appointments, and the fiscal year for annual basis appointments.
+$\cdot$ Child means a natural, adopted or foster child, stepchild, or legal ward who is less than 18 years of age or 18 years of age or older and unable to care for himself or herself because of a serious health condition.

+• Family member includes an employee's and employee's spouse's immediate family members, grandparents, grandchildren, aunts and uncles, brothers and sisters and their spouses, children over the age of 18 and their spouses and any other relative who resides in the same household as the employee.

+- $\cdot$ Grandchild means the child of a child. - $\cdot$ Grandparent means the parent of a parent. - · Immediate family member means the spouse, parents and children of an employee.

+$\cdot$ Parent means a natural parent, foster parent, adoptive parent, stepparent or legal guardian of an employee or employee's spouse.

+· Spouse means an employee's legal husband or wife or equivalent.

+$\cdot$ Year refers to the academic year for academic year basis appointments, and the fiscal year for annual basis appointments.
 One semester of an academic year appointment is equivalent to one-half of an annual basis appointment.

-5.5.10 Sick Leave During Summer Session

-Staff members whose basic appointments are for nine months or more and who teach in the summer session may qualify for sick leave in the summer session, provided inception of the illness occurs on the first or subsequent day of the summer session.
-Visiting faculty, if not covered by sick leave provisions at their home institutions, are covered during the summer session provided their appointments at the University extend for at least nine months in addition to the summer session term.
-Exceptions to this policy regarding sick leave during the summer session may be made, on behalf of members of the permanent faculty only, at the discretion of the Chancellor.

-5.5.11 Amount of Sick Leave to be Charged

-Instructional staff must define their forty-hour week and report sick leave usage accordingly.
-Colleague coverage can only be used for teaching responsibilities.

-Sick leave and colleague coverage should be reported in half-day increments for full-time staff (pro-rated for part-time staff).
-Absences of 2 hours up to 6 hours shall be charged as 4 hours.
-Absences of 6 hours up to 10 hours shall be charged as eight hours.
-For absences of one week, a maximum of 40 hours shall be charged.